 This is certainly not an exhaustive list, though I have included research which I believe will be most helpful for you in your decision making.

-I’ve recently explored the use of olive oil as a hair loss treatment option.
+I’ve recently explored the use of olive oil as an alopecia treatment option.

-And, while you shouldn’t expect olive oil to reverse the effects of aggressive hair loss, there are a few components found within it (namely, oleuropein and oleocanthal) which seem to contribute to its use in the prevention of further hair loss.
+And, while you shouldn’t expect olive oil to reverse the effects of aggressive hair loss, there are a few components found within it (namely, oleuropein and oleocanthal) which seem to contribute to its use in the prevention of further loss of hair.

 In my previous research, I discovered a study which tracked the hair growth results of mice within a 28-day period.